jamieRowen/pipework/README.md

 {pipework} comes with a couple of hooks templated that can be added to your project.
 These hooks simply log requests and data pre and post routing and whether or not the action was a success.

 To add the hooks to your package source. `pipework::add_hooks()`

+## New routes

+{pipework} allows you to add a new route to your package.
+The view of this author is that all logic should be testable, as such the annotated plumber route definitions are just exported functions from your package.
+Adding a route will add/append to 3 files in your package.
+See the vignette on adding routes for more detail.